About David Perry

 Perry was a professor of Medieval History at Dominican University from 2006-2017.
 His scholarly work focuses on Venice, the Crusades, and the Mediterranean World.
 He’s the author of Sacred Plunder: Venice and the Aftermath of the Fourth Crusade (Penn State University Press, 2015).
 Now he works for the University of Minnesota, convincing students that studying history is good for them and good for their careers (it is!).

 Perry and his wife Shannon, a food scientist, live in the Twin Cities area.
-Together, they are raising two children, one of whom has Down syndrome.
-Perry also plays in a high-energy Midwestern Irish Rock band – The Tooles.
+Together, they are raising two children, one of whom is autistic and has Down syndrome.
+Perry also plays in a high-energy Midwestern Irish Rock band, Purgatory Creek.
+Someday they might record an album, but until then, you can check out his former Chicago-area band, The Tooles.
 Buy his CD here.
-Lately, he’s obsessed with brisket and ribs.
+Lately, he’s obsessed with brisket and ribs and catching walleye.

-Follow David Perry on Twitter and Facebook.
-His Instagram mostly consists of pictures of food and cats, and sometimes children.
+Follow David Perry on Bluesky and Facebook.
+His Instagram mostly consists of pictures of food, fishing, and cats, and sometimes children.

 Email him – lollardfish@gmail.com – for booking inquiries (writing or speaking), interviews, reviews of products and publications, or just to chat.
-Phone works too: (612) 396-4837.
+Phone works too: (612) 396-4837, but email is very much preferred as I may well think your call is spam.
+Sorry about that.

 An archive of all of Perry’s public writing and interviews can be found here.